 Broken energy saving bulbs risk mercury contamination

 ✘ Viral myth: A widely circulated, but fake, warning from the “British Ministry of Health” described the dangers of cleanup and disposal of broken energy-efficient CFL (or compact florescent) light bulbs.

 ✔ The truth: CFL bulbs do contain mercury and caution is required when dealing with a broken bulb because of this – and because you might cut yourself.
 However, the risk is exaggerated – and the message is fake.
 An official warning was never issued from the “British Ministry of Health” which ceased to exist decades ago.
 The BBC offers tips to avoid minimal risks.

 Onions absorb virus molecules and bacteria

 ✘ Viral myth: This flu remedy rumour instructed people to leave cut onions around the house to catch and absorb bacteria to prevent illness.
-Despite being false it has been circulated widely in social media recently (see just one Facebook example with over 1.7M shares).
+Despite being false it has been circulated widely in social media recently.

 ✔ The truth: This flu remedy rumour, as covered in the Wall Street Journal in 2009, may have originally sprung from an old tale about a doctor’s notes during the flu epidemic of 1918.
 The doctor was rumoured to have said that cut onions were placed in every room of a farmhouse where no one fell ill during the raging epidemic.
 He was said to have examined one onion under a microscope and found flu virus on it.
 As WSJ noted, biologists confirm that viruses cannot jump out of a body and across a room to collect in an onion.
 Onions can be good for you if eaten, however, and inhibit some bacterial growth in the body.